prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart.md

 print(products)
 ```

-Create a new virtual environment named something like "shopping-cart-env" and activate it.
-Then from inside the virtual environment, execute the Python script to see it print the list of products.

 Finally, make your first commit with a message like "Setup project repository", and push these changes to GitHub.
 Once you see these changes reflected in your remote project repository on GitHub.com, you are ready to start the project development process.

 ## Development

+Create a new virtual environment named something like "shopping-cart-env" and activate it.
+Then from inside the virtual environment, execute the Python script to see it print the list of products.

 As you develop your project repository, incrementally "commit" your work along the way.
 By the time you are finished with development, your project repository should contain a version history including at least a handful of incremental commits.

+### Checkpoints

 If you're not sure where to start, feel free to adopt the development approach recommended in the ["Shopping Cart" Checkpoints](shopping-cart/checkpoints.md).

+### Further Exploration

-Otherwise, if you're able to complete the basic project requirements with relative ease, consider addressing one or more of the ["Shopping Cart" Further Exploration Challenges](shopping-cart/further.md) (e.g. writing receipts to file, integrating with a real-life barcode scanner, etc.).
+If you're able to complete the basic project requirements with relative ease, consider addressing one or more of the ["Shopping Cart" Further Exploration Challenges](shopping-cart/further.md) (e.g. writing receipts to file, integrating with a real-life barcode scanner, etc.).

 ## Submission